 This is the most traditional, classic way I know to make risotto.
-I love asparagus risotto, I think it gives the best flavor, and the pesto really balances it all out.
+I love this asparagus risotto recipe, I think it gives the best flavor, and the pesto really balances it all out.
 Risotto isn’t hard to make, you just have to pay attention to the water – keep adding it and don’t let it dry out or you will end up with a sticky mess.

 - 1 lb asparagus - spears

 - 5 ¼ cups chicken stock - or vegetable

 - ½ cup parmesan cheese grated